soulterrors/soulterrors/README.md

 </p>

 ## 🚀 Aspiring Software Engineer | B.S.
 CS & AI Student (Maestro Univ '26)
 I'm a developer strictly focused on building.
-No matter the language or difficulty, I strive to be the best I can be.
+No matter the language or difficulty, I strive to be the best that I can be.

 ---